The Healthcare Law Review: Brazil

 In Brazil, the public and private healthcare systems coexist.
 However, the lack of policies and mechanisms for better coordination between the two sectors may explain some of the inefficiencies found in the health system and this lack deserves priority attention from all industry participants, the more so in view of the recent challenges posed by the covid-19 pandemic.

-Like other systems in the world, the Brazilian health system has been affected by global dilemmas and faces great challenges, starting with the guarantee of effective access, better quality of healthcare, technology, the financial sustainability of the sector and health prevention and promotion for all.
+Like other systems in the world, the Brazilian health system has been affected by global dilemmas and faces great challenges, starting with the guarantee of effective access, better quality of healthcare, technology, the financial sustainability of the sector and health promotion for all.
 In this context, industry participants have been discussing the future of the health system in pursuit of concrete proposals that tackle these challenges and identify opportunities to improve the quality of services and reduce their increasing cost.

 1 Théra van Swaay De Marchi is a partner and Maria Silvia L de Andrade Marques is a counsel at Pinheiro Neto Advogados.